DataDog/integrations-core/docs/developer/guidelines/style.md

 The `dd_mypy_args` defines the [mypy command line option][mypy-command-line] for this specific integration. `--py2` is here to make sure the integration is Python2.7 compatible.
 Here are some useful flags you can add:

-- `--check-untyped-defs`: Type-checks the interior of functions without type annotations.
 - `--disallow-untyped-defs`: Disallows defining functions without type annotations or with incomplete type annotations.
+(By default this is allowed for maximum flexibility.)

 Note that there is a default configuration in the [`mypy.ini`][mypy-ini] file.